 As the primary care provider, you remain in control of the participants care.
 Family doctors and nurse practitioners who refer individuals to the BounceBack® program will be notified if risk is identified during any of the routine assessments.
 They will also receive progress reports detailing the work completed, the workbooks used, and the final outcomes.

 The BounceBack® program usually involves three to six telephone sessions with a coach.
+Individuals will receive an introduction to the program with their coach before their first coaching session.
 The first session lasts about 45 minutes and includes an assessment to ensure program eligibility.
 After the first call, the participant is sent a package of materials, which includes a program information sheet and introductory workbooks.
-Subsequent calls are 15-20 minutes in length, with the coach providing additional workbooks that best support the individuals’ current needs.
+Subsequent calls are 20-30 minutes in length, with the coach providing additional workbooks that best support the individuals’ current needs.
 The program takes anywhere from three to six months to complete.

 Yes.
 The use of mental health medications or involvement in other mental health support programs does not preclude individuals from participating in BounceBack®.
 You decide if BounceBack® is a useful addition to, or replacement for, other treatments or services you’re offering.